-If you hear the word Namaqualand, it’s a fair bet that the words ‘spring flowers’ will instantly pop into your head.
-But the Namaqua National Park near Kamieskroon in South Africa’s Northern Cape is not just for spring visits.
+If you hear the word Namaqualand, I'll bet the words ‘spring flowers’ will instantly pop into your head.
+But the Namaqua National Park near Kamieskroon in South Africa’s Northern Cape isn't just for spring visits.
 Here are 12 reasons to visit at any time of year.

 The park is part of the Succulent Karoo biome – one of the world’s 34 biodiversity hotspots.
 Namaqualand has more than 3000 plant species, and 50% of them occur nowhere else on the planet.